• Advertise With Us

 Eventually, officers decided enough was enough, batons were drawn and officers moved quickly as a unit towards the troublesome Kurds who fled.
 They re-gathered in Trafalgar Square but the period of disorder was over.
 The crowd sang, chanted and gradually drifted away while the Iranians and their pro-Israeli supporters, marched from Whitehall to the United States Embassy via Vauxhall Bridge.

 Interestingly there was no comment by the Met either on social media or its on-line news pages, in relation to events linked to these protests.
-The sporadic, firefighting nature of the disorder meant that arrests were few, but the actions of front-line Met officers in dealing with the complex challenges of the day were both restrained and commendable.
+The sporadic, firefighting nature of the disorder meant that arrests were few, but the actions of front-line Met officers in dealing with the complex challenges of the day were both restrained and commendable but given little publicity.

 Chris Hobbs is a former Special Branch officer who follows protests as an observer for Police Oracle.